Select Page

 Based on the clinical presentation and factors such as size, location, and the number of lesions, neurosurgeons will design the treatment protocol for a patient with cavernoma.
 While treating cavernoma, the medical team requires a skilled neurologist, a neurosurgeon, a neuroradiologist, and other specialists.
 Treatment procedure may include (Salman et al., 2016):

 In case of an asymptomatic condition, neurosurgeons can monitor the changes and growth of malformations before going to the treatment options.
-Neurosurgeons recommend performing various diagnostic tests, like MRI, to observe the changes of malformations.
+Neurosurgeons recommend performing various diagnostic tests, such as MRI, to observe the changes of malformations.

 Neurosurgeons can treat cavernoma patients according to their produced symptoms.
 For patients with seizures and headaches, neurosurgeons suggest specific medications to control these symptoms.